Home Away From Home: An International Student Guide to Reno-Tahoe

 Dickerson Road

 A true sign of an established city is finding pockets of culture and activity off the beaten path.
-Dickerson Road is an excellent example of one of Reno’s less-traveled treasures.
-Full of locally owned stores, art studios, and nature areas that are sure to inspire, Dickerson Road is a great place to take a calligraphy class at the Atelier in Reno extension or put your hands in some clay at The Wedge Ceramics, which regularly offers workshops.
+Dickerson Road is an excellent example of one of the area’s less-traveled treasures.
+Full of locally owned stores, art studios, and nature areas that are sure to inspire, Dickerson Road is a great place to take a calligraphy class or put your hands in some clay at The Wedge Ceramics, which regularly offers workshops.
 College students looking for a chance to convene with nature can take a break from the books at the Oxbow Nature Study Area

 Wells Avenue District